vatesfr/xen-orchestra/docs/from_the_sources.md

 ```
 yarn global add forever
 yarn global add forever-service
-#Be sure to edit the path below to where your install is located!
+# Be sure to edit the path below to where your install is located!
 cd /home/username/xen-orchestra/packages/xo-server/bin/
+# Change the username below to the user owning XO
 forever-service install orchestra -r username -s xo-server
 ```